checkly/docs.checklyhq.com/site/content/learn/playwright/selectors.md

 ---
-title: User-first UI selectors - A Guide for Playwright | Checkly
+title: How to Work with Selectors in Playwright | Checkly
-displayTitle: Working with UI selectors in Playwright
+displayTitle: How to Work with Selectors in Playwright
 description:
   Learn to write solid scripts using Playwright.
 Discover how to choose stable selectors and start enhancing your skills today.
 subTitle: Techniques and pointers